akazemian/MB_Lab_Project/README.md

 ```

 ## Running the demo
-The demo generates all results for a truncated version of the majajhong dataset (50 out of 3200 images), and only considers the smallest version of each of the untrained models considered.
+There are 2 datasets used for the demo.
+For analyses involving neural data, a truncated version of the majajhong dataset (50 images) is used.
+For analyses relating to image classification, a truncated version of the Places train set (500 images) and validation set (500 images) is used.
+Further, the smallest version of each untrained model is considered for all parts of the demo.
+Each demo has a separate notebook in the folder ```demo_notebooks```, where the output can be visualized.
+Alternatively, they scripts for generating demo results can be run as shown below:

-To generate brain similarity score for the untrained models and alexnet:
+To generate brain similarity score for the untrained models and alexnet (total time: 7-8 seconds):
 ```
 python demo/main_results.py --dataset majajhong
 ```
+To follow this in a notebook:

-To generate the PCA results:
+To generate the PCA results (total time: 14-15 seconds):
 ```
 python demo/pca_analysis.py --dataset majajhong
 ```

-To generate model ablation results:
+To generate model ablation results (total time: 80 seconds):
 ```
 python demo/ablation_studies.py --dataset majajhong
 ```

-To generate image classification results using the places dataset:
+To generate image classification results using the places dataset (total time: 2-3 minutes):
 ```
 python demo/classification.py
 ```